ealang/pixel-reader/README.md

 [Download the latest release](https://github.com/ealang/pixel-reader/releases), and extract the zip into the root of your SD card.
 Boot your device, and the app should now show up in the apps list.

-Note: Untested on pre April 2022 firmware.

 Epub files can be placed anywhere on the SD card.
 Browse to the location after launching the app.

+*Note:* Untested on firmware prior to [April 2022](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/#Firmware).
+An update may be required.

 ## Development Reference